 Transfer Agents, Clearing Agencies and Other Industry Participants

 In November 2014, the SEC adopted Regulation Systems Compliance and Integrity (SCI), with the intent of strengthening the technology infrastructure of the U.S. securities markets, with rules specifically intended to reduce the occurrence of systems issues, improve resiliency when systems issues occur and enhance SEC oversight and enforcement of securities market technology infrastructure.
 Regulation SCI applies to various securities industry participants (SCI entities), specifically including self-regulatory organizations (including exchanges), registered (and certain exempt) clearing agencies, FINRA and the MSRB and alternative trading systems (under certain conditions), among others.
 OCIE intends to examine SCI entities to evaluate whether they have established, maintained and enforced written policies and procedures designed to ensure the capacity, integrity, resiliency, availability and security of their SCI systems.
 Resiliency of SCI entities’ primary and backup data centers, evaluating whether computing infrastructure components are geographically diverse and assessing the risk-tailoring of security operations are identified as a nonexhaustive list of OCIE’s examination focuses.

-As summarized in the Greenberg Traurig Financial Services Observer, available here, OCIE intends to review private placements (including Regulation D and EB-5 offerings) for compliance with various legal requirements.
+As summarized in the Greenberg Traurig Financial Services Observer article, SEC and FINRA Name EB-5 as a Priority in 2016, OCIE intends to review private placements (including Regulation D and EB-5 offerings) for compliance with various legal requirements.